prancodes/FinanceFlow/README.md

 - **User-Centric Dashboard:**
   Easily manage accounts and transactions through a dynamic dashboard built with modern web technologies.

+- **Chatbot Integration:**
+  Get real-time financial support through an AI-powered chatbot, enabling users to ask questions, request summaries, or receive insights on demand directly from the app interface.

+- **Personal Insights via Cron Jobs:**
+  Monthly insights are auto-generated using Google Gemini and delivered via email, providing users with personalized summaries, spending breakdowns, and actionable advice to improve their financial habits.

 ## Technology Stack

 - **Frontend:**